-…so we launched IGN there to give it to them!
-While IGN Middle East is busy appearing on TV and running game events, just two weeks ago we just launched the biggest new edition of IGN to date: IGN Asia Pacific.
+…so IGN has launched there to give it to them!
+While IGN Middle East is busy appearing on TV and running game events, just two weeks ago IGN launched its biggest new edition to date: IGN Asia Pacific.

 This behemoth addition to the expanding family of global sites is for gamers in China, Singapore, Malaysia and 7 other countries in the region, and adds Chinese Mandarin and Malay to the growing roster of languages that now includes German, Swedish and Arabic.

 Sure, gamers in Japan have been blessed with quality games coverage for as long as anyone, but other Asian markets are mostly rather different – and we think the time is right for IGN to be there, to treat gamers right.

 Also: how cool is IGN in Chinese?